TYPO3-extensions/sphinx/Documentation/AdministratorManual/InstallingExtension/Index.rst

 .. tip::
 	**Except for MS Windows users,** ``rst2pdf`` is available by default with this extension.
 However, if you want better output, you should consider using LaTeX instead.
-Please read chapter :ref:`admin_rendering_pdf` for instructions.
+Please read chapter :ref:`admin-rendering-pdf` for instructions.